rustymagnet3000/ios_macos_poor_port_scanner/README.md

 close ( sock );
 ```
+That did not work.
+But the opportunity to `re-use` the `socket` was an option.

 ### Re-design 4
 What about moving the code away from a `Class instance` and move to a `Block`?